vatpac-technology/sops/docs/client/towerstrips.md

 <figure markdown>
 ![Runway Crossing](../controller-skills/img/ozstripsrunwaycrossing.png){ width="700" }
-    <figcaption>BAW17 is instructed to hold short of RWY 27 and placed in the **Holding Point Bay** with the crossing highlight</figcaption>
+    <figcaption>QFA721 is instructed to hold short of RWY 34L (expecting a full length departure) and placed in the **Holding Point Bay** with the crossing highlight</figcaption>
 </figure>

 Coordinated runway releases should be recorded by placing a `RUNWAY XX RELEASED TO SMC` [bar](#control-bar) in the **Runway Bay**.
 There is no need to highlight a taxiing aircraft crossing a runway which has been released to SMC.